-Support and cr Support and create opportunities for community festivals, events and cultural activities through planning, marketing, direct involvement and various forms of assist ance.
-Activities 2025/26 i Provide community events, activities and venues to celebrate Australia Day ii Seek sponsorship and organise the Christmas Lights and Rural Mailbox Competitions iii Provide facilities for the Nyngan Show, Ag Expo, Anzac Day and Duck Creek and other community events at the Nyngan Showgrounds iv Support a range of local community organisations and events v Support and encourage the Arts through annual membership of Outback Arts
+Support and create opportunities for community festivals, events and cultural activities through planning, marketing, direct involvement and various forms of assistance.

+Activities 2025/26 i Provide community events, activities and venues to celebrate Australia Day ii Seek sponsorship and organise the Christmas Lights and Rural Mailbox Competitions iii Provide facilities for the Nyngan Show, Ag Expo, Anzac Day and Duck Creek and other community events at the Nyngan Showgrounds iv Support a range of local community organisations and events v Support and encourage the Arts through annual V membership of Outback Arts

-Strategy 1.1.2 Promote, support and preserve connections to local heritage and culture recognising the role they play in tourism and economic development of the Shire.
-Image: Continue to support the Nyngan Museum, Fire Station Museum and Mid-State Shearing Shed Museum Image: Continue to promote the Nyngan Museum and Mid-State Shearing Shed Museum Image: Mid-State S
+Promote, support and preserve connections to local heritage and culture recognising the role they play in tourism and economic development of the Shire.

+Activities 2025/26

+i Continue to support the Nyngan Museum, Fire Station Museum and Mid-State Shearing Shed Museum

+ii Continue to promote the Nyngan Museum and

+II Mid-State Shearing Shed Museum

+iii Liaise with the Nyngan Local Aboriginal Land Council on a range of issues including matters relevant to Culture

-Stra Strategy 1.1.3 Ider ntify, respect and preserve sites and items of historical significance.
+Stra trategy 1.1.3 Ide ntify, respect and preserve sites and items of historical significance.
 Activities 2025/26 i Identify and develop plans to preserve Council owned historic buildings ii Investigate opportunities for grant funding for management plans and preservation of our historic buildings iii Update the Community Heritage Study.

-Stra Strategy 1.1.4 Dev Develop and support volunteer groups to carry out functions and projects for the benefit of the community and volunteers.
+Stra trategy 1.1.4 Dev elop and support volunteer groups to carry out functions and projects for the benefit of the community and volunteers.
 Activities 2025/26 i Work with volunteer groups to support their activities. (e.g. administrative support and assistance with grant applications) ii Support National Tree Day with plantings iii Produce and update the Community Directory - both the hard copy and on Council's website iv Administer Section 355 Committees of Council